top of page

 These require professional support.
 There is absolutely no shame in needing it.
 Postpartum depression and anxiety are medical conditions, not personal failures.

-I'm sharing my framework as someone who survived PPD and found tools that helped—but I'm not a mental health professional.
+I'm sharing my framework as someone who survived PPD and found tools that helped; but I'm not a mental health professional.
 I'm just a mother who learned the hard way and wants to help others have an easier path.

 You're Not Alone

-1 in 5 mothers in Singapore experience postpartum depression or anxiety.
+1 in 10 mothers* in Singapore experience postpartum depression or anxiety.

 You're not alone.
 You're not broken.
 You're not failing.

 You're going through one of the most challenging transitions a human can experience.
 Your body just grew and birthed a person.
 Your brain is rewiring itself.
 Your hormones are crashing.
 Your identity is shifting.
 Your sleep is non-existent.
+Of course it's hard.
+It would be strange if it wasn't.
+But hard doesn't mean you're doing it wrong.
+Hard just means you need support.
+Real support.
+Not toxic positivity or generic advice.
+Actual tools and permission and understanding.

 That's what I'm trying to offer you.
-Not because I have all the answers—I don't.
+Not because I have all the answers; I don't.
 But because I've been in the darkness, and I found a way through, and I don't want you to feel as alone as I did.

 Your First 30 Days Don't Have to Break You